Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 A wide variety of people live here.
 St. Joseph County residents over age 65 find that Portage Manor is a supportive retirement home.
 People between 18 and 65 with a physical or mental disability also make their home with us.

 If the juvenile qualifies for detention, the juvenile will be taken into the detention center and processed.
 During the detention intake process, a detention officer will try to call you and inform you of your child’s whereabouts.
 Then you will be allowed to have a short phone call with your child.
-A probation officer will be assigned your child's case at the next business day, and will contact you as soon as they are able.
-You can call the main probation number, (574) 235-5400, during business hours of 9 am to 5 pm, if you have immediate questions.
+A probation officer will be assigned to your child’s case at the next business day, and will contact you as soon as they are able.
+You can call the main probation number, (574) 235-5400, during business hours 9 am to 5 pm, if you have immediate questions.

 To pay probation fees, you must come down to the front desk in the Probation Department at the Juvenile Justice Center.
 You must provide cash or a money order.

 The Juvenile Justice Center is always in need of volunteers to mentor a child, assist in tutoring detainees in detention, or to provide the appropriate religious services to detainees while in detention.
 In addition, a limited number of practicum experiences for students is also provided in the Mental Health and Probation Departments.
 Please contact Mr. Wade Temple, Director of Human Resources, if you are interested in volunteering or wanting to be considered for practicum experience.
 Mr. Temple can be reached at (574) 235-5335.